richardp2/richardp2.github.io/_posts/2017-02-22-time-management.md

 time.
 This will more than likely affect how well you can relax and recover, potentially leading to anxiety and stress related illnesses because you cannot get away from it all.

-The trouble with modern 'Time Management' philosophies (_at least the one that I have been taught, or have researched myself_) is that when your time is managed completely, there is no time left for the dealing with the unforeseen issues and problems that arise all the time, especially in Construction!
+The trouble with modern 'Time Management' philosophies (_at least the ones that I have been taught, or have researched myself_) is that when your time is managed completely, there is no time left for the dealing with the unforeseen issues and problems that arise all the time, especially in Construction!
 So I have abandoned all the lessons I have learnt and found that I am perfectly